ghulette/ocaml-project-template/README.md

 _Catchy headline_
 ==

+This template was ~~stolen~~ adapted from Martin Jambon's excellent [Dune starter kit](https://github.com/mjambon/dune-starter).

 _Project description_

-How to set up the build environment
+How to set up the build environment (using opam 2.1) --
---

 ```